kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

-= 4.2.8 - November 8, 2013 =
+= 4.2.8 - November 11, 2013 =
 * Updated Video.js to version 4.3.0.
-* Fixed embedded video auto-sizing bug.
+* Fixed iframe embedded video auto-sizing bug.
 * Improved sizing of videos using the WordPress Default player.
+* Removed shortcode text from RSS feeds.
+* Now checking for cross-origin when making thumbnails.
+If video files are hosted on a different domain FFMPEG will make thumbnails to avoid cross-origin errors when saving canvas elements.
 * Fixed bug that assigned auto-generated thumbnails to nobody.
 * Fixed bug that would cause divide by zero errors when generating thumbnails from .mpg videos that had already encoded an alternate format with FFMPEG.
-* Removed shortcode text from RSS feeds.

 = 4.2.7 - October 24, 2013 =
 * Fixed several video sizing issues.